-Day 12: Monday 8 October, Venice
+Day 12: Monday 7 October, Venice

-- San Giorgio Maggiore - Gardens of the Bauer Palladio Hotel (exclusive visit to be confirmed)
+- San Giorgio Maggiore

+- Morning tea in the gardens of the Bauer Palladio Hotel

-- Il Redentore - Afternoon at leisure
+- Il Redentore

+- Afternoon at leisure

 Venice's greatest, most influential architect was Andrea Palladio (1508-1580).
 As a young man Palladio had travelled to Rome to study the architecture of antiquity.
 He was also deeply influenced by the writings of the Roman theorist Vitruvius.
 He did not, however, merely copy the proportions and decorative schemes of Roman buildings, but rather adapted these to a revolutionary spatial system that gave a new grandeur to traditional Venetian residential architecture.
 His designs for Venetian villas, published in his treatise The Four Books of Architecture, were emulated in myriad country houses from Europe to the Americas.